Step 2: Asking a Third Party to Help

 You may find that by involving a 3rd Party in an informal way, that you will have resolved your dispute.
 If not, then you will at least have refined your recorded set of parameters that you can now take into a formal Alternative Dispute Resolution process.

-And check out the other buttons above for additional support in this step.
+Check out the other buttons above for additional support in this step.